hasinhayder/hydra/README.md

 ## Default Roles

 Hydra comes with these `super-admin`,`admin`,`editor`,`customer` & `user` roles out of the box.
-For details, open the roles table after database seeding, or simply open laravel tinker and experiment with `Role` model
+For details, open the roles table after database seeding, or open the laravel tinker and experiment with the `Role` model.

 ```shell
 php artisan tinker